datanav/docs/DTLReferenceGuide.rst

        |   FUNCTION(function-expression(0|1}
        |   VALUES(value-expression{1})
        |
-       | Returns a list of sorted values in VALUES.
+       | Returns VALUES sorted in ascending order.
 If FUNCTION is given, then
          function is evaluated for each value in VALUES, and the return value is used as the sort key.
 Note that even though FUNCTION is given it is the value in VALUES that is returned.
 Note that this function does *not* remove duplicates.
 Use ``distinct`` to do that.
+If VALUES is not a list, then VALUES is returned.
      - | ``["sorted", ["list", 4, 2, 5, 4, 3]]``
        |
        | Returns ``[2, 3, 4, 4, 5]``.